Chart Color Schemes

 The level of residential development activity in Campbelltown - Woodbine was found to be higher than 90% of real estate markets across the country

-Campbelltown-Woodbine granted around 150 residential property approvals annually.
-Between FY-21 and FY-25, approximately 750 homes were approved, with an additional 29 approved in FY-26 so far.
-On average, 4.6 people moved to the area per dwelling built over these five years.
+Campbelltown-Woodbine has granted around 150 residential property approvals annually.
+Over the past five financial years, from FY21 to FY25, approximately 750 homes were approved, with another 35 approved in FY26 so far.
+Each year, an average of 4.6 people moved to the area per dwelling built during this period.

-New development consists of 50% detached dwellings and 50% medium and high-density housing, providing accessible entry options for downsizers, investors, and entry-level buyers.
-With around 265 people per dwelling approval, Campbelltown-Woodbine shows a developing market.
-By 2041, the area is expected to grow by approximately 8,914 residents.
+New developments consist of 50% detached dwellings and 50% medium and high-density housing, providing accessible entry options for downsizers, investors, and entry-level buyers.
+With around 265 people moving to the area per dwelling approval, Campbelltown-Woodbine displays a growing market.
+According to AreaSearch's latest quarterly estimate, the area is expected to grow by 8,914 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development